gitpan/Evented-Object/README.md

 object.
 The event callbacks, information, and other data are stored secretly within the object itself.
 This is quite comparable to the JavaScript event systems often found in browsers.

-### Event fire objects
+### Fire objects

-Another important concept of Evented::Object is the event fire object.
+Another important concept of Evented::Object is the fire object.
 It provides methods for fetching information relating to the event being fired, callback being called, and more.
 Additionally, it provides an interface for modifying the evented object and modifying future event callbacks.
+Fire objects belong to the Evented::Object::EventFire class.

 ### Listener objects